CntrolldSbstnce/readme-generator/README.md

   ## Contributing

-  abcdefg

   ## Tests

   To run tests, run the following command:

   ```
-  123456789

   ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at 123@web.com.
-You can find more of my work at [nightrider](https://github.com/nightrider/).
+  If you have any questions about the repo, open an issue or contact me directly at user.company@email.com.
+You can find more of my work at [user](https://github.com/user/).